 Catfishing occurs when someone creates a fake online persona and use it to establish a relationship with another individual(s).
 The person possessing a false identity is referred to as a “catfish”.
 Generally, catfish want to trick their victim(s) into believing a wrong set of personal details about them.

 For example, a middle-aged catfish might pretend to be a teenager, to lure an underage person into an inappropriate relationship.
 Other times, catfish are lonely, alienated people who don’t feel good about themselves.
-They might choose a fake persona which uses a model’s or celebrity’s (or another attractive person) photographs and pretends to live an extraordinary life.
+They might choose a fake persona that uses a model’s or celebrity’s (or another attractive person’s) photographs and pretends to live an extraordinary life.